BrandNewCongress/DEPRECATED-website/src/static/site/nominate.md

 * They are good at what they do.
 * They are trusted by the people they currently serve
 * They have, in general, never held or sought public office, though this is not a hard and fast rule.
-* They are someone involved in doing work that actually keeps our country going: nurses, teachers, engineers, workers, moms and dads, social workers, veterans, law enforcement, first responders, managers and we could go on and on with this list
+* They are ideally someone involved in doing work that actually keeps our country going: nurses, teachers, engineers, workers, moms and dads, social workers, veterans, law enforcement, first responders, managers and we could go on and on with this list
 * They have the skills that would make them good candidates against experienced incumbents -- they’ve got to be able to talk, and to develop a grasp of all the major issues affecting their district.
 * They are a good fit for their district